 About me

-As a consultant, fractional leader, and coach, I provide strategic and supportive services at the intersection of community and climate.
+As a consultant, fractional leader, and coach, I provide strategic and supportive services to help startups launch and grow.

 What led me to this work?